-Varun Dhawan Gets Emotional After Street Dancer 3D Wraps; Pens A Heartfelt Note!
+Varun Dhawan Gets Emotional After Street Dancer 3D Wraps Up; Pens Heartfelt Note!

 Its a WRAP on #StreetDancer3D.
 I cant explain my emotions all I can say is I love the people involved with this film and that we are all connected.
 Thank you to all the teams and dancers from all over the world who have come together to make this film happen #jan24 #family pic.twitter.com/FfTDsRHVD8— Varun Dhawan (@Varun_dvn) July 27, 2019

 The cast and crew of the film have been working tirelessly to complete the shoot on schedule.
-During the last few days of the scheduled shoot, Varun was sick with cold and fever, but he continued to rehearse and shoot so that the film could be wrapped on time.
-On Tuesday, July 23, Varun reportedly fainted on set because of exhaustion.
+During the last few days of the scheduled shoot, Varun was sick with a cold and fever, but he continued to rehearse and shoot so that the film could be wrapped on time.
+On Tuesday, July 23, Varun reportedly fainted on the sets because of exhaustion.
 Because he was advised to take bed rest for some time, the shoot for that day had to be cancelled.
-Knowing that they had lost a day, he worked double shift when he came back to work the next day, from 1 PM till 7 AM the next morning, and managed to wrap the film on time!
+Knowing that they had lost a day, he worked a double shift when he returned to work the next day, from 1 PM till 7 AM the next morning, and managed to wrap the film on time!

 The film has been shot in Punjab, Dubai, London and Mumbai, among other places.
 It is slated for release on January 24, 2020.